-The Tigercub uses a 64-bit data path from memory to CPU and can accommodate up to 512MB of EDO or SDRAM.
+The Tigercub 100 uses a 64-bit data path from memory to CPU and can accommodate up to 768MB of SDRAM.
 The 168-pin DIMMs must be of the 3.3V, unbuffered variety.
 The position of the notch in the DRAM key position will tell you whether or not a DIMM is unbuffered (see the figure below).
 All installed memory will be automatically detected, so there is no need to set any jumpers.